nagendramishr/mini-rag-quickstart/README.md

 export COSMOS_DB=aoaidb
 ```

-# modify any facts from data/cosmosdb-facts.txt
+# Modify any facts from data/cosmosdb-facts.txt

 The facts in this file were generated via the prompt generator as a test for this exercise.
 You can modify these for your own purpose.